Functional Interfaces

 2. Standard Functional Interfaces

-You don’t need to create your own interfaces for common tasks.
-Java provides a set of standard ones in java.util.function:
+You rarely need to create your own functional interfaces for common tasks.
+Java provides a robust set in the java.util.function package.
+The four pillars you must memorize are:

 3. Method References